 - Figuring out the value of your malpractice claim

-- Sample verdicts and settlements in anesthesiology cases
+- Sample verdicts and settlements in anesthesiology cases and extubation cases

 - This is an example of a lawsuit against an anesthesiologist in Howard County in 2016